fiberhood/MorphleLogic/README.md

 OpenLane runs inside Docker so that should be installed and able to run as the current user and not just as root.

-To build the standard Caravel chip the following steps should be taken starting from the root of the MorphleLogic project:
+To build the modified Caravel chip that includes Morphle Logic instead of the supplied *user_proj_example*, the following steps should be taken starting from the root of the MorphleLogic project:

     export PDK_ROOT=<path where the various PDK projects will be placed>

+If the supplied *user_proj_example* is still present in the openlane subdirectory, then this will patch it to use Morphle Logic verilog files instead by replacing only the *config.tcl* file:

+    make copy_user_config

 If the various PDK packages have been installed with the correct versions then this step can be skipped: